xElkomy/apkX/README.md

 # Control worker count
 ./apkx -w 5 app.apk

+# Send results to Discord
+./apkx -wh "https://discord.com/api/webhooks/your-webhook-url" app.apk
 ```

 ### Flags
 - `-o`: Output directory (default: "apkx-output")
 - `-p`: Path to patterns file (default: "config/regexes.yaml")
 - `-w`: Number of concurrent workers (default: 3)
+- `-wh`: Discord webhook URL for sending results (optional)

+## Discord Integration 🤖
+Send analysis results directly to your Discord channel:
+1. Create a webhook in your Discord server
+2. Use the `-wh` flag with your webhook URL
+3. Results will be sent as a file attachment with a summary message

 ## Cache Management 💾
 APK decompilations are cached in `~/.apkx/cache/` for faster repeated analysis: